launchflow/launchflow/docs/src/app/docs/get-started/fastapi/page.md

 {% gettingStartedSelector %}

-Create a FastAPI backend that reads and writes to a S3 or GCS bucket and deploys to AWS ECS Fargate or GCP Cloud run.
+Deploy a FastAPI application to AWS or GCP with LaunchFlow.

 {% callout type="note" %}